Palestinians rally for Abbas's U.N. statehood bid

 Abbas's Palestinian Authority, which exercises limited self-rule in the Israeli-occupied West Bank under 1990s interim peace deals, gave school children and civil servants the day off to attend events in Ramallah, Bethlehem, Nablus and Hebron.

-A large mockup of a blue chair, symbolizing a seat at the U.N., and giant Palestinian flags hanging from buildings provided a backdrop for the Ramallah rally, where attendance peaked at several thousand.

-The main venues were far removed from Israeli military checkpoints on city limits and the rallies were peaceful.
+The main venues were far removed from Israeli military checkpoints on the perimeter of the cities and the rallies were peaceful.

 Abbas has said he will present U.N.
 Secretary General Ban Ki-moon with a membership application on Friday.
 The move requires Security Council approval and the United States, one of five veto-wielding permanent members, says it will block it.